-Will Your iOS game be removed in China?
-Your 2 Best Options.
+Will Your Game Be Removed From Apple App Store China?
+Weigh Your Two Best Options.

 Making your mobile iOS game 100% legal in China is the best long-term strategy to keep it available to Chinese consumers.
 However, keep this in mind:

-- Once you apply for the game license, you must de-list your game.
-You are only allowed to distribute your game in China after you receive a game license – not before.
+Once you apply for the game license approval number, you must de-list your game.
+You are only allowed to distribute your game in China after you receive a game license approval number – not before.
 When the Chinese regulatory authorities review your application, they will search to see if it has already been published in China.
 If it has, your application will run into issues, and likely be rejected outright.

-- The game license process takes at least 6-12 months.
+The game license approval process takes at least 6-12 months.
 During this time, your game will be unavailable in China and you will forego your China revenue.
 You’ll also need to develop some kind of user-retention strategy to maintain your user base as much as possible to build excitement and awareness for that time when you are able to list your app again.

-- China only approved about 1500 games in 2019.
+China only approved about 1500 games in 2019.
 And this is across all sectors – mobile, console, arcade, and online.
-So if you decide it is worth it to stay in the China market, don’t hesitate: Find a publishing partner and get your application in as soon as possible.
+So if you decide it is worth it to stay in the China market, don’t hesitate: Find a publishing partner (such as AppInChina) and get your application in as soon as possible.
 Or you’ll be waiting even longer than a year.

-A stopgap
+A stopgap measure

 Neither of these two options are perfect.
 But with three weeks of lead time, a third option may be possible for you, depending on your situation: Create and upload a separate version of your game for the Chinese market that is free and/or ad-supported, and encourage your Chinese users to switch to that version.